 Documenting & disseminating!

-It almost goes without saying that once you’ve established your style guide, content strategy, content workflow and approval process, you must ensure the relevant personnel are aware of the correct processes and procedures, and have access to information relevant to their role.
+It almost goes without saying that once you’ve established your style guide, content strategy, content workflow and approval process, you must ensure the relevant personnel are aware of the content governance processes and procedures, and have access to information relevant to their role.
 This might be done at commencement by an internal training session to inform existing staff, and then ensuring you have a process in place for newly hired team members.

 Some of your external service providers may also need some of this information.
 For example, if you engage freelance copywriters or a content agency, you’ll want them to follow your style guide, even if you are providing detailed briefs.
 If an agency is planning your content (blog topics for example), they’ll need to understand elements of your content strategy to ensure appropriate topics are proposed.